Charli3-Official/charli3-pull-oracle-contracts/README.md

 * T32 – `check_nodes_update` validates node list additions/removals.
 * T33 – `validate_dismissing_period` checks reward dismissal timeout.
 * T34 – interquartile range collapsed to zero (IQRFence degeneration).

+## License

+This repository is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+We chose AGPL for the on-chain protocol components to ensure that improvements and modifications to the core protocol remain transparent and benefit the entire ecosystem, including node operators, developers, and token holders.

+Off-chain tooling, SDKs, and supporting services may be licensed under different terms.
+Please refer to individual repository LICENSE files for details.

+See [LICENSE](LICENSE) for the full license text.

+## Official Deployments

+Charli3 maintains and supports only official deployments that use the $C3 token and unmodified protocol economics.